adamreyher/Titanium-Studio/README.markdown

 Clients of Titanium Studio are provided with the option of utilizing Open Source tools in the production of their website, and are encouraged to take advantage of the many benefits this offers.
-Clients are encourged to also license their websites and source accordingly.
+Clients are encouraged to also license their websites and source accordingly.

 Using the Source